Onuachu hits personal best with hat-trick in Genk win over AS Eupen | Goal.com

 Dessers, on the other hand, has been limited to substitute role with his last league start dating back to October but he has scored four goals so far in 14 league appearances.

-With his latest heroics, Onuachu is still the leading Nigerian top scorer in Europe with 19 goals and he has surpassed his best goalscoring return in a single season when he scored 18 goals for Midtjylland in the 2016-17 Danish Superliga campaign.
+With his latest heroics, Onuachu is still the leading Nigerian top scorer in Europe with 18 goals and he has equalled his best goalscoring return in a single season when he scored 18 goals for Midtjylland in the 2016-17 Danish Superliga campaign.

 Ivory Coast midfielder Eboue Kouassi was also in action for John van den Brom's side while Zimbabwe's Knowledge Musona, Senegal's Amara Baby, DR Congo's Edo Kayembe and Congo's Senna Miangue were on parade for AS Eupen who have now lost their last three league matches.